-Founded in 1898, Weill Cornell Medical College rapidly became a national leader in medical education.
+Founded in 1898, Weill Medical College of Cornell University rapidly became a national leader in medical education.
 It was one of the first coeducational medical schools in the U.S. and there were 12 women in the first graduating class in 1899 - a rarity for the time.

-Since its inception, the Medical College has provided medical students with an education that combines a strong basic foundation in the medical sciences with extensive training in patient care.
+Since its inception, the Medical College has followed an educational policy that emphasizes the importance of combining a strong basic foundation in the medical sciences with extensive training in patient care.

-In 1927, the Medical College affiliated with what is now NewYork-Presbyterian Hospital.
+In 1927, the Medical College affiliated with what is now NewYork Presbyterian Hospital.
 Five years later, the two institutions opened their joint campus on the Upper East Side of Manhattan, confirmation of the integration of university and hospital in one academic medical center.

-With a triple mission of education, research and patient care, the Medical College offers the Doctor of Medicine (M.D.) degree, Ph.D. programs in biomedical research and education at Weill Graduate School of Medical Sciences, and a joint MD-PhD program in cooperation with Rockefeller University and Memorial Sloan-Kettering Cancer Center.
+With a triple mission of education, research and patient care, the Medical College offers the Doctor of Medicine (M.D.) degree, Ph.D. programs in biomedical research and education at Weill Graduate School of Medical Sciences, and a joint M.D.-Ph.D. program in cooperation with Rockefeller University and Memorial Sloan-Kettering Cancer Center.